 Isabella Pardales ’21 is one of only 37 students in the nation to receive a prestigious 2020 scholarship from the Udall Foundation, which supports “future leaders across a wide spectrum of environmental fields.”

 The foundation awards scholarships to college sophomores and juniors for leadership, public service and commitment to issues related to Native American nations or to the environment.
-The scholarship will support Pardales’ undergraduate academic expenses and offer her access to the Udall Alumni Network and a five-day orientation in Tucson, Ariz., where she will meet other scholars and program alums; learn more about the Udall legacy of public service; and interact with community leaders in environmental fields, Tribal health care, and governance.
+The scholarship will support Pardales’ undergraduate academic expenses and offer her access to the Udall Alumni Network and a virtual five-day orientation based in Tucson, Ariz., where she will meet other scholars and program alums; learn more about the Udall legacy of public service; and interact with community leaders in environmental fields, Tribal health care, and governance.

 “I want to help mitigate and solve global climate change by working to change the root cause of the problem: our energy system,” explains Pardales, an environmental studies and studio art double-major.
 “A world powered by renewable energy will be more equitable, interconnected and sustainable.
 Renewable energy is localized by nature and it has the potential to bring steady supplies of energy to nearly every part of the world.
 Transitioning to renewable energy will allow us to avert the climate crisis and build systems that address inequality and injustice.”